Orbital Origin of Intrinsic Planar Hall Effect

-In this work, we address the above challenges by formulating a general theory of intrinsic IPHE.
-Apart from the spin contribution, we reveal a previously unknown orbital contribution to IPHE, which can generate a large response and dominate the effect in systems with weak SOC.
+In this work, we address the above challenges by formulating a general theory of IPHE.
+We show that besides Berry curvature and spin/orbital magnetic moment, there are two new band geometric quantities coming into play --- the anomalous spin polarizability (ASP) \cite{Xiao2023NLCISP} and the anomalous orbital polarizability (AOP).
+Apart from spin contribution, we reveal a previously unknown orbital contribution (connected to AOP) to IPHE , which can generate a large response and dominate the effect in systems with weak SOC.
 We express the response tensor in terms of the intrinsic band structure of a material.
-We show that besides Berry curvature and spin/orbital magnetic moment, there are two new band geometric quantities coming into play --- the anomalous spin polarizability (ASP) \cite{Xiao2022NLCISP} and the anomalous orbital polarizability (AOP).
 We clarify the symmetry character of the effect and obtain the form of response tensor for each of the 32 crystal classes.
-Combining our theory with first-principles calculations, we perform quantitative evaluation of intrinsic IPHE in three concrete materials $\mathrm{TaSb_{2}}$, $\mathrm{NbAs_{2}}$, and $\mathrm{SrAs_{3}}$.
+Combining our theory with first-principles calculations, we perform quantitative evaluation of IPHE in three concrete materials $\mathrm{TaSb_{2}}$, $\mathrm{NbAs_{2}}$, and $\mathrm{SrAs_{3}}$.
 We demonstrate that while spin and orbital contributions are comparable in $\mathrm{TaSb_{2}}$ (with relatively large SOC), the orbital mechanism completely dominates in $\mathrm{NbAs_{2}}$ and $\mathrm{SrAs_{3}}$ (with weaker SOC).
 In addition, for $\mathrm{SrAs_{3}}$, the large response can be further attributed to the enhanced AOP surrounding the gapped topological nodal loop at Fermi level, suggesting IPHE as a new way to probe topological band structures.

-\textit{Band origin of intrinsic IPHE.} We consider a general three-dimensional (3D) system.
-The intrinsic IPHE response can be derived within the extended semiclassical theory \cite{Gao2014,Gao2015,Gao2019,Xiao2021OM}, which incorporates field corrections to the band quantities.
-The resulting intrinsic Hall current is found to be $\bm j^\text{int}_\text{H}= - \int f_0(\tilde{\varepsilon})(\bm E\times \tilde{\bm{\Omega}})$ (details in the Supplemental Material \cite{supp}), where we take $e=\hbar=1$, $f_0$ is the Fermi distribution function, and the tilde in band energy $\tilde{\varepsilon}$ and Berry curvature $\tilde{\bm{\Omega}}$ indicates that these quantities include corrections by external fields \cite{Gao2014}.
+\textit{Band origin of IPHE.} We consider a general three-dimensional (3D) system.
+The IPHE response can be derived within the extended semiclassical theory \cite{Gao2014,Gao2015,Gao2019,Xiao2021OM}, which incorporates field corrections to the band quantities.
+The resulting intrinsic Hall current is found to be $\bm j^\text{int}_\text{H}= - \int f_0(\tilde{\varepsilon})(\bm E\times \tilde{\bm{\Omega}})$ (details in the Supplemental Material \cite{supp} ), where we take $e=\hbar=1$, $f_0$ is the Fermi distribution function, and the tilde in band energy $\tilde{\varepsilon}$ and Berry curvature $\tilde{\bm{\Omega}}$ indicates that these quantities include corrections by external fields \cite{Gao2014}.
 To compute the IPHE scaling as $\sim EB$, we just need to retain corrections to $\tilde{\varepsilon}$ and $\tilde{\bm{\Omega}}$ which are linear in $B$.